marziply/factory-zero/README.md

 This will insert all the fixtures found in the given directory into your database, automagically resolving all of the associations you define in your fixtures.

+You can view the documentation on what options are available for Zero [here](/DOCS.md#ZeroOptions).

 ### Fixtures

 The formatting of fixtures is important, but easy to follow.
 Each fixture *file* must export or contain a single object with each child representing a single row of a database.
 The fixture file itself and the name you save to disk with represents the table of a database.
 Each fixture row must be named, as per standard JSON, as this enables association resolution.
 Objects and arrays as column values are allowed, such as for `jsonb` columns, since they are simply stringified before being inserted.